luca97vale/project-wolfssl/README.md

 ```
 ## Iterative program (WolfSSL Chat)
 location: ./code/wolfSSL/iterative
-It is an iterative chat between a client a and a server.
+It is an iterative chat between a client and a server.

 ### Installation
 ```bash